YueyangZhang/APM/readme.md

 1) Open a command prompt in the project's root directory (APM - Start)

 2) Type: `npm install`
     This installs the dependencies as defined in the package.json file.
+Maybe need to use npm version 2 to install latest angular2.

 3) Type: `npm start`
     This launches the TypeScript compiler (tsc) to compile the application and wait for changes.